egel-lang/egel-docs/source/final.rst

 3. It rewrites a DAG.
 Right, no mutation since that would mean you could introduce cycles.
 The interpreter implements some unsafe extensions which ameliorate that a bit but in principle you don't have access to that.
-The language is Turing complete but you'll need to be an avid functional programmer.
+The language is Turing complete, however, you'll need to be an avid functional programmer.
    I hope that going with a DAG will pay off in the distant future since it trades off global analysis for local analysis during garbage collection.